nymea/nymea-wiki/Raspberry-Pi.md

     $ sudo mkfs.vfat /dev/sdb1

+Once the formatting is finished you can continue with step [2.
+Copy files](https://github.com/guh/guh/wiki/Raspberry-Pi#2-copy-files-to-sd-card)

 #### ...using MacOS
 In order to prepare the SD card under MacOS, you need to download the SD Formatter 4.0 for Mac.
-The *Disk Utility* application from MacOS some how does not fotmat the FAT32 patition corretly.
+The *Disk Utility* application from MacOS some how does not format the FAT32 partition correctly.

 1. Download the the *SD Formatter 4.0* application from following link:
     [https://www.sdcard.org/downloads/formatter_4/eula_mac/](https://www.sdcard.org/downloads/formatter_4/eula_mac/)

     You need to agree to the *End User License Agreement* to download the application.

-2. Install the application by opening the downloaded file `pkg` file and follow the wizard.
+2. Install the application by opening the downloaded `pkg` file and follow the wizard.

-3. Open the application (you need to enter your password), choose "Quick Format", name the partiiton to "Boot" and click  `Format `:
+3. Open the application (you need to enter your password), choose "*Quick Format*" option, name the partition to "BOOT" and click the `Format` button:

+    > **Note:** this will delete all data from your SD card!

     ![SD Formatter MacOS](images/macos-sd-formatter.png)

-Once the formating is complete you can continue with step [2.
+Once the formatting is finished you can continue with step [2.
 Copy files](https://github.com/guh/guh/wiki/Raspberry-Pi#2-copy-files-to-sd-card)

 #### ...using Windows
 > Coming soon...

 ### 2. Copy files to SD card

 This step should be clear for Windows and MacOS users.
-Just download the latest [guh-netinstall-v0.X.X.zip](http://www.guh.guru:8080/job/build-installer/lastSuccessfulBuild/artifact/guh-netinstall-v0.1.5.zip) and unzip the file to the new 64 MB partition.
+Just download the latest [guh-netinstall-v0.X.X.zip](http://www.guh.guru:8080/job/build-installer/lastSuccessfulBuild/artifact/guh-netinstall-v0.1.5.zip) and unzip the file to the formated BOOT partition.

+> **Note:** the files have to be in the `/` directory of the SD card.
+There shouldn't be any folders on the partition.

 Also Linux users can do that with the mouse, but for the completeness here are the console instructions: